-The reporting party and responding party are not restricted from discussing or sharing information related to the complaint with others if it may support them or assist them in presenting their case.
+The Complainant and the Respondent are not restricted from discussing or sharing information related to the complaint with others if it may support them or assist them in presenting their case.
 However, the University encourages all parties involved to consider the privacy of other participating parties prior to divulging complaint-related information.